Anti-Bribery for Sales · Module 2 of 2

 Drop the giving-side threshold during tenders and send a company-wide reminder.

-Lower the giving-side pre-approval threshold from £250 to £100 during active tenders, send the policy reminder to all BD staff, raise it at the next sales kick-off.
-Proportionate, not heavy-handed.
+Drop the threshold from £250 to £100 in active tenders, reminder to all BD staff, cover it at the next sales kick-off.
+Proportionate.
 No new system.
 No retrospective audit.
-The rules are clearer for the next bid.

 Your choice